 Terra Ignota’s periodic encounters continuously (re)shape the direction of the project.
 The outcomes are critically evaluated and research questions and methods are addapted.
 The process is driven by the constant feedback of the place and it’s communities and based on trust and mutual inspiration.
 The various results are verified and presented as artistic and scientific publications, performances, interventions, installations, workshops and discourse formats in the very direct local as well the international context.
 Central to our work is the question of representation – the mediation and translation to different audiences.

 The project evolves in the current backdrop of massive local and global developments.
 Chile, and many other places, are in crisis, in a historical moment in which the prevailing economic system and the laws that support it have been exhausted.
 The idea of development linked to unlimited material progress has nullified our core values and has amalgamated our society in a purely utilitarian pragmatic mindset.
-Development has replaced the ideas of equality and respect for maximization and extraction.
+Progress has replaced the ideas of equality and respect for maximization and extraction.
+We are in a historical moment in which economic and social models are becoming increasingly obsolete and the poor understanding of our relationship with the environment has led us to a general state of fear and instability.

 Terra Ignota will have to adapt to these new realities.
 It is even more important now that new sociocultural-, resource utilization and distribution paradigms are being explored, and that cultural and educational platforms are developed that are inclusive, decentralized and not extractive.
 Approached in careful steps and small research groups, with slow pace but in-depth, in order to search for the right dialogue with a place.
 A search that starts from the Southern tip of Chile but that relates to the planet, acknowledging that these are global issues and that a re-listening is necessary that involves all and everyone.